Wash-sale rule: A key consideration in tax-loss harvesting

 Understanding "substantially identical"

 An important component of the IRS wash-sale rule is the term “substantially identical” to describe securities.
 Whether two securities are substantially identical is decided on a case-by-case basis.
-Not all common stocks are necessarily substantially identical, nor are a common stock and a preferred stock from the same corporation.
+Not all common stocks from different corporations are necessarily substantially identical to one another, nor are common stocks and preferred stocks from the same corporation.

 Repurchasing the same security you’ve previously sold clearly falls under the definition of substantially identical.
 Additionally, a preferred stock and a common stock of the same corporation may be considered substantially identical if some of the following are true: